 13.8 Relevant to 13.7, issues which affect land not in Green ownership:

-The stile which is the access from Saxon's Way across non-Green land: no formal right of way Here.
+The stile which is the access from Saxon's Way across non-Green land: no formal public right of way here but see 13.3 above re agricultural right of way.
 Any development proposals should address access issues.